acend/website/site/content/en/faq/topic4/question-five.md

 ---
-title: "Was ist Kubernetes?"
+title: "What is Kubernetes?"
 draft: false
 weight: 1
 ---

-Kubernetes ist ein Open Source System zur Automatisierung der Bereitstellung, Skalierung und Verwaltung von Container-Anwendungen.
-Es wurde von Google entwickelt und wird von der Cloud Native Computing Foundation (CNCF) unterstützt.
-Kubernetes ist die führende Plattform für Container Orchestrierung und wird von vielen Unternehmen weltweit eingesetzt.
+Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications.
+It was originally developed by Google and is supported by the Cloud Native Computing Foundation (CNCF).
+Kubernetes is the leading platform for container orchestration and is used by many companies worldwide.